 Most people looking to find a job in hospitality with no previous work experience turn to waiting tables.
 It’s an entry-level position that doesn’t require any educational background.
-All you need to be a good Waitress is a strong will and a good work ethic.
+All you need to be a good Waitress/Waiter is a strong will and a good work ethic.

-If you’re considering becoming a Waiter/Waitress, you’re probably wondering what the pros and cons are.
-Just like with other jobs, being a Waiter/Waitress has its positives and negatives.
-Understanding what the highs and the lows of the job are will help you make a well-informed decision.
+If you’re considering this line of work, you’re probably wondering what the pros and cons of being a Waitress/Waiter are.
+Just like with other jobs, it has its positives and negatives.

 Pros | Cons |

-Potential to make good money | Working weekends/holidays |
+Potential to make good money | Inconsistent earnings |

-Making connections | Dealing with difficult customers |
+Developing patience and multitasking skills | Dealing with difficult customers |

-Meal discounts | Physically demanding |
+Free or discounted meals | Physically demanding |

-Consistent duties | No extra benefits |
+Consistent daily schedule | No extra benefits |

-Employment opportunities | Inconsistent income |
+Lots of employment opportunities | |

-Advantages of Being a Waitress/Waiter
+Pros of Being a Waitress/Waiter

 There are a few notable advantages to being a Waitress/Waiter.
 You can make decent money from the get-go.
 You don’t need any special training or formal education to start waiting tables.
 Let’s get into more detail.